mirumee/ariadne-website/docs/extensions.md

 title: Extension system
 ---

 Ariadne implements simple extension system that allows developers to inject custom python logic into the query execution process.
+This system was designed with performance measurement extensions in mind but may potentially support other use cases.

 > At the moment adding extensions to subscriptions is not supported.